nationalarchives/front-end-development-guide/deploying-to-azure.md

 * Choose GitHub as the answer to the 'Where is your source code?' question and proceed.
 If you have not yet authorised Azure to access your GitHub account, you will be prompted to do so at this point.
 * You can then select the **repository** AND **branch** that will be used for automated deployments.

-From this point forward, any code pushed that the selected branch on GitHub will be immediately deployed to the Azure site.
+From this point forward, any code pushed to the selected branch on GitHub will be immediately deployed to the Azure site.

 ## Step 4: Manage the site